 There are 4 Different Approaches to Uterus Removal Surgery:

 - Total Abdominal Hysterectomy: an original way to remove the uterus through a long abdominal skin incision, the recovery time after surgery may take longer than other methods.

 - Vaginal Hysterectomy: a surgical procedure to remove the uterus through the vagina.
 This technique is not suitable for some patients or conditions such as virgin women or enlarge uterus.

-- Laparoscopic Hysterectomy: a surgical procedure using laparoscope to guide the removal of the uterus.
-Conventional laparoscope hysterectomy requires only 3-4 tiny incisions (usually 0.5–1.0 cm) on the abdomen which results to less pain, shorter recovery period, and less scarring.
+- Laparoscopic Hysterectomy: a surgical procedure using a laparoscope to guide the removal of the uterus.
+A conventional laparoscopic hysterectomy requires only 3-4 tiny incisions (usually 0.5–1.0 cm) to the abdomen which results in less pain, a shorter recovery period, and less scarring.

-- Scarless Laparoscopic Surgery: also called NOTES (Natural Orifice Transluminal Endoscopic Surgery) a new technique to operate through natural opening of human’s body, for women, surgeon will perform laparoscopic operation via vagina to remove the uterus.
-This technique is a true scarless surgery resulting to the best cosmetic advantage, less blood loss, faster recovery, and minimal complications.
+- Scarless Laparoscopic Surgery: also called NOTES (Natural Orifice Transluminal Endoscopic Surgery).
+A new technique that has been developed to operate through the natural opening of a women’s body.
+A surgeon will perform a laparoscopic operation via the vagina to remove the uterus.
+This technique is a truely scarless surgery resulting in the best cosmetic advantage, less blood loss, faster recovery, and minimal complications.

-Which gynecologic diseases suit for scarless laparoscopic surgery?
+Which gynecologic diseases are suitable for scarless surgery or laparoscopic hysterectomies?

 - Uterine Fibroid or Myoma uteri